acanda/fabrikt-gradle-plugin/README.md

 The Fabrikt Gradle Plugin integrates Fabrikt into your Gradle builds.
-[Fabrikt](https://github.com/cjbooms/fabrikt) generates Kotlin data classes with support for advanced features, Spring or Micronaut controllers, and OkHttp or OpenFeign clients.
+[Fabrikt](https://github.com/cjbooms/fabrikt) generates Kotlin data classes with support for advanced features, Spring or Micronaut controllers, Ktor route handlers, and OkHttp or OpenFeign clients.

 This plugin can be permanently integrated into your Gradle build and will ensure